THE RODALQUILAR GOLD MINE

 The cyanide process

 It hardly needs saying that cyanide is a deadly poison.
-At one time it was a big favorite with crime writers such as Agatha Christy.
+At one time it was a big favorite with crime writers such as Agatha Christie.
 Not only is it lethal on its own, the by products of gold production are also hazardous.
 Sunlight, of which there is plenty in Almeria can produce vapours and other delightful stuff such as arsenic and mercury.
 On top of all that, the remaining slurry is a biohazard.
 Today it is treated, then they just dumped it in a pit.

 I was surprised to discover that most of the cyanide produced today is used for other products, including, surprisingly, cosmetics and food processing.
 Other areas include plastics, adhesives, fire retardants, pharmaceuticals, and as an anti-caking additive for table and road salts.
 Only about 15% is now used in gold production.